 Hi, I’m Lee Anne Cooper.
-I am the author of Unplowed Ground, a mom of 6, and a therapeutic parenting specialist.
+I am the author of Unplowed Ground, co-founder and executive director of King’s Ranch, a mom of six, and a therapeutic parenting specialist.

-My family: I’ve been married to my wonderful husband for 27 years.
-Eddie is an orthopedic surgeon and holds a Master of Divinity from Mid-America Baptist Theological Seminary.
+I’ve been married to my wonderful husband Eddie for 28 years.
+Dr. Eddie Cooper is an orthopedic surgeon here in Northeast Arkansas and holds a Master of Divinity from Mid-America Baptist Theological Seminary.
 He is my best friend and cohort in working with traumatized children and helping them toward heart healing.
-We have six children: Claira, age 24, is married to our wonderful son-in-law, Judd, and serves on the team here at King’s Ranch.
-Our 21 year old son, Trey, and our 20 year old daughter, Savannah, are both college students at Arkansas State.
-Leo, our 18 year old son, is headed to college in the fall, and our two 17 year old adopted children, Jessa from Haiti and Josiah from Liberia, are entering their junior year in high school.
+We have six children: Claira is married to our wonderful son-in-law Judd and serves on the team here at King’s Ranch.
+Our son Trey and our daughter Savannah are both college students at Arkansas State, and our son Leo attends the University of Arkansas.
+Our two 18 year old adopted children, Jessa from Haiti and Josiah from Liberia, are entering their senior year in high school.
 Both of our adopted children came to us with developmental trauma and compromised attachment.
 They have experienced physical, emotional, and spiritual healing.
 To God be the glory!

 I teach about attachment from a place of knowledge and experience.
 I’ve lived 24/7 in the trenches with children with compromised attachment and developmental trauma.
 I know from first-hand experience the agonizing pain and the exhilarating victory that can be yours!
 It is my joy to serve you.